 In the context of your question, then, it doesn't really matter that God "chose the Jews."
 What matters is that He chose somebody and used that somebody as a vehicle or vessel through which to introduce the Savior into the human line.
 Why He chose the somebody He did is a matter of indifference.
 The only question that means anything is, "How are we going to respond to the offer of salvation extended to us by means of this marvelous and mysterious plan?"

-If you think it might be helpful, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.